 Chapter 11.2.1 Direct emissions reductions

-Set a target to for nitrous oxide reductions in farming
+Set a target to reduce nitrogen loss and waste in farming

-Scottish Government should set a target of a 25% nitrous oxide reduction from farming by 2032 through a combination of more efficient use of bagged nitrogen, manures and slurries, an increase in the use of legumes, cover crops and intercropping, and the reduction of nitrogen use in the large areas of land being farmed for nature.
+Scottish Government should commit to the Colombo Declaration target to halve nitrogen loss and waste by 2030 through a combination of more efficient use of bagged nitrogen, manures and slurries; an increase in the use of legumes, cover crops and intercropping; the promotion of organic farming, and the ending of bagged nitrogen use in high nature value farming as part of the new agricultural support framework.
+The revised Farm Advisory Service should have this as one of its key performance indicators.

 UK Govt